jaeef/AIUB-TPE-Auto-Complete/README.md

    - Submit button must be `<input type="submit">` or `<button type="submit">`

 ## Installation
 No installation required.
-Copy the script from `Tpe.js` and paste it into the browser console.
+Copy the script from `Tpe.js` or `TPE.txt`  paste it into the browser console.

 ## Limitations
 - Requires specific HTML structure